jmrphy/jmrphy.github.io/source/_posts/2011-10-15-anna-karenina.markdown

 - life
 ---

-For the past two minutes I’ve been
-Typing with one hand because
+For the past two minutes I’ve been typing with one hand because
-In the other hand was a bagel,
-Until I ate it all.
+In the other hand was a bagel, until I ate it all.
-I liked the bagel and I like
-Typing like this and
+I liked the bagel and I like typing like this and
-And it all just made
-Me think I would like
+And it all just made me think I would like
-To write you a poem in this
-Fashion because poems let one say
+To write you a poem in this fashion because poems let one say
-Many serious things at once
-And not be too serious
+Many serious things at once and not be too serious
-Or many stupid things at once
-And seem interesting or deep or
+Or many stupid things at once, and seem interesting or deep or
 Profound or even trenchant.

 The bagel was not a metaphor,
 Just how this really happened,
 Although it is also a metaphor,
-The bagel being you,
-And the typing being
+The bagel being you, and the typing being
 A female minimalist lo-fi electro pop
-Musician playing a “synth,”
-A thing that works
+Musician playing a “synth,” a thing that works
 I know not how.

 Anyway, the plan for this “piece,”